 The 3 Best Dog Brushes for Shelties

-1. The Detangling Comb
+1. A Detangling Comb

 The most efficient way to groom a Sheltie is called line brushing.
 Starting at the back of the neck, part the fur horizontally so you can see his skin and use your detangling comb in small strokes.
 When there's no more resistance and no more fur coming out, move down an inch and repeat the process.

-2. The Fine-Toothed Comb
+2. A Fine-Toothed Comb

-3. The Slicker Brush
+3. A Slicker Brush